SteffenPL/MyPaintEdSlides/README.md

 Reveal.js supports slides (left-right) and subslides (up-down).

-We use seperate `.ora` files to differentiate between slides and within one `.ora` file we use groups to generate the subslides.
+We use seperate `.ora` files to differentiate between slides and within one `.ora` file we use group and layers to generate the subslides.

 This is best explained with an example: